 This sketch uses our Google > Sheets > AppendValues Choreo.

-8Run the Google > OAuth > InitializeOAuth Choreo, specifying the Client ID from the app you registered at Google and the following Scope: https://www.googleapis.com/auth/spreadsheets
+9Go to the Google > OAuth > InitializeOAuth Choreo page, and fill in the Client ID from the app you registered at Google and the following Scope:

 The InitializeOAuth choreo will return an authorization URL and a callback ID (required for the FinalizeOAuth step).

-10Run the Google > OAuth > FinalizeOAuth Choreo, specifying the callback ID returned earlier by the InitializeOAuth Choreo.
+11Go to the Google > OAuth > FinalizeOAuth Choreo page and fill in the callback ID returned earlier by the InitializeOAuth Choreo.
+Then, click Generate Code to run the Choreo from our site.
 This process will return a Refresh Token which can be used along with the Client ID and Client Secret to authenticate with Google.

 Testing the AppendValues Choreo from our website

 16When you've confirmed that the Choreo runs successfully, you can copy the auto-generated Arduino code from the